LTUC/amman-dotnet-401d2/Curriculum/Class31/Facilitator/viewComponents.md

 The above:
 1. await is required since we are making an external call to the VC.
-2. Invoke the component off the of `Component` class
+1. Invoke the component off the of `Component` class
-3. Specify the name of the VC in the first arguement
+1. Specify the name of the VC in the first argument
-4. send your arguement as the second argument.
+1. send your argument as the second argument.

 Run your app, and assuming you have data seeded in your database, you should see the View Components displayed!